The military has taken over in Sudan. Here's what happened - KTVZ

 What’s going on in Sudan?

 Sudan had been ruled by an uneasy alliance between the military and civilian groups since 2019.
-But on Monday, the military effectively took control, dissolving the power-sharing Sovereign Council and transitional government.
+But on Monday, the military effectively took control, dissolving the power-sharing Sovereign Council and transitional government, and temporarily detaining Prime Minister Abdalla Hamdok.

-Prime Minister Abdalla Hamdok and his wife, as well as multiple government ministers and officials, were detained on Monday.

-Earlier on Tuesday General Abdel Fattah al-Burhan, the head of Sudan’s armed forces, said he was hosting the civilian prime minister in his own home, and that Hamdok was free to leave “once the situation stabilizes.”

-“We sat together yesterday … he is with me at home, no one arrested him, no one assaulted him and he will return home once he feels safe,” Burhan told a news conference in the capital, Khartoum.
+Sudan’s top general, Abdel Fattah al-Burhan, said that the agreement with civilian members of the country’s transitional sovereign council “became a conflict” over the past two years, “threatening peace and unity” in Sudan.
+Several articles of the constitution have been suspended and state governors removed, Burhan also said.

-It was not clear whether Hamdok and his wife are able to move freely after they returned to their home.
-It was also not clear if other government ministers and officials are also let go or still detained.
+It was not clear whether Hamdok and his wife are able to move freely after they returned to their home, or whether other government ministers and officials are also let go or still detained.

-On Monday, Burhan said the agreement with civilian members of the country’s transitional sovereign council “became a conflict” over the past two years, “threatening peace and unity” in Sudan.

-Several articles of the constitution have been suspended and state governors removed, Burhan said.
+However, key opposition leaders also were swept up Tuesday in a new wave of arrests, including the younger brother of Sudan’s foreign minister, pro-democracy sources told CNN.

 Who is Burhan?